Meesterbouwer123/badscan/README.md

 This is a simple litte project for me to experiment with pnet.

 # Running
-this is recommended to run on linux, since on windows you need something like WinPcap or nPcap to run it.
+This program is recommended to run on linux, since on windows you need something like WinPcap or nPcap to run it.
 Also getting the OS to not drop the packets is harder.
+On WSL it runs surprisingly well, not even port forwarding needed so far :D

 # FAQ
 ### It crashes with `cannot open input file 'Packet.lib'`